Avuxo/wa2/README.md

 Subtitles take on the following format:

 ```
 {
 1002 305 1002 307
-500 5000 This text will be displayed from 500 ms from the^trigger until 5000ms from the trigger
+500 5000 This text will be displayed from 500 ms from the^trigger until 5500ms from the start
 5500 7000 the trigger is the 4 numbers at the top: start_file^start_line end_file end_line
 7500 8500 There's no hard limit on subtitle length etc.
 }